chr1st1ank/floorplan-card/README.md

 If something doesn't work, the issue may be within the SVG file.
 For example sometimes the element IDs are not set entirely correctly.
 For debugging open the browser's developer tools (`F12` in Chrome or Firefox) and watch out for warning messages in the javascript console when reloading the dashboard.

-## Replacing ha-floorplan
+## Alternatives
-This custom card was written as a replacement for [ha-floorplan](https://github.com/pkozul/ha-floorplan).
+This custom card was originally written as a replacement for [ha-floorplan](https://github.com/pkozul/ha-floorplan) when it stopped working with a new UI version.
+There is an updated and extended version of it by now which you may want to use as alternative: https://github.com/ExperienceLovelace/ha-floorplan.
-It focuses on the core functionality though.
-So if you only use ha-floorplan for assigning state-dependent css classes e.g. to assign a different color to opened or closed windows or illuminated lights or to print sensor values onto the picture, you can use this custom card as a drop-in replacement.
-Simply take your floorplan/svg file and the css styles.
-The configuration might be needed to adjusted slightly, but most things should stay the same.
-One shortcoming is that jinja template literals are not supported.
-Instead you have to use 'on_update: set_text' tags in the yaml file.